alloverse/allovisor-unity/README.md

    your Assets/allonet/allonet.cache file in Notepad to find the build number.
 6. Head over to [Azure Pipelines for the build](https://dev.azure.com/alloverse/allonet/_build/results?buildId=73) (link to build # 73, change url to match your allonet.cache).
 7. From the assets, download allonet.pdb.
+Rename it liballonet.pdb.
+Yay.
 8. In the guide linked above, configure "symbol file locations" to include your downloads folder.
 9. Tada.
 Symbols.